 I wanted to title this piece ‘composting for slackers,’ but opted to lure in people who don’t necessarily consider themselves slackers—just well-meaning folks who ‘haven’t gotten around to composting yet’ (wink, wink)!

 We moved into a new house last year and found a composting bin waiting for us in the garden.
 For years and years, I’ve been meaning to compost.
-Now that it’s 2017, no more excuses—I’m holding myself to it!
+No more excuses—I’m holding myself to it!

 Composting is a win-win—less carbon, more food!

 Based on 25 council audits conducted by EC Sustainable in 2011, approximately 50% of the rubbish Australians put in the everyday mixed-waste rubbish bin could be put to better use in the garden (approximately 33% of our rubbish is food organics and about 10% is garden vegetation).
 This organically-active material buried without air in landfills causes over 3% of Australia’s total greenhouse gas emissions annually through the production of methane gas (which has 25 times the global warming potential of carbon dioxide).
 If we were to all join forces and compost, we could not only actively fight climate change, but also reduce our need for water by 30% as well as grow amazing fruit and veg crops!

 A survey by The Centre for Organic Research and Education (CORE) discovered that 80 per cent of Australians don’t recycle properly, clogging up our landfill sites unnecessarily with organic garden waste and food scraps.
 Each year, Australian families generate approximately 13.7 million tonnes of organic waste (over 6 million tonnes of that rubbish is disposed of in landfill).